tfburns/COVID19_SEIR/README.md

 Download GUI_SEIR_corona and open it with command line application such as terminal.
 You may need to change the access permission to executable manually (chmod 700 GUI_SEIR_corona).
 Mac computer's Security & Privacy settion may also need to be changed to allow download/open files from unidentified developers.

 ### The original model description
-Dr. Jun Ohashi (University of Tokyo) describes the model here: http://www.bs.s.u-tokyo.ac.jp/content/files/SEIR%E3%83%A2%E3%83%87%E3%83%AB%E3%81%AB%E3%82%88%E3%82%8BCOVID-19%E6%B5%81%E8%A1%8C%E4%BA%88%E6%B8%AC%20200331ver3.1.pdf </br>
+Dr. Jun Ohashi (University of Tokyo) describes the model here (in Japanese): http://www.bs.s.u-tokyo.ac.jp/content/files/SEIR%E3%83%A2%E3%83%87%E3%83%AB%E3%81%AB%E3%82%88%E3%82%8BCOVID-19%E6%B5%81%E8%A1%8C%E4%BA%88%E6%B8%AC%20200331ver3.1.pdf </br>
-COVID19.pdf describes the same model (in English, with my words).
+COVID19.pdf describes the same model (in English).